ctriou/discount-chupacabras/README.md

 ## Installation
 First install [node.js](https://nodejs.org/en/download/)

-Then install grunt & bower
+Then install grunt globally if it's not already

-`npm install -g grunt-cli bower`
+`npm install -g grunt-cli`

+Run npm install

+`npm install`

 Clone this repo, and from the resulting folder: